rotki/rotki/docs/api.rst

    :statuscode 200: Snapshot was downloaded successfully.
-   :statuscode 400: Provided timestamp query paramater is missing.
+   :statuscode 400: Provided JSON is in some way malformed.
    :statuscode 409: No user is currently logged in.
 No snapshot data found for the given timestamp.
 No permissions to write in the given directory.
 Check error message.
    :statuscode 500: Internal rotki error.